Betty J. Turock: Career

+It was in East Winston I learned that even when we can’t predict the consequences, we must mix the library with the soul of the community to supply new directions in services desperately needed by emerging majority populations.

-Early in her career Dr. Turock was head librarian for the East Winston and Kernersville branches of the Forsyth County system headquartered in Winston-Salem, North Carolina. where she enlisted members of the Black Panthers to bring people into the recently desegregated library.
-She held a number of managerial positions in school, public and academic libraries, including serving as Director of the Montclair Public Library, where she worked to "make the library an activist community center" and as assistant director of the Rochester and Monroe County Library System.
-She was appointed to serve as a senior advisor in the U.S. Department of Education's Office of Educational Research and Improvement.
-Turock shifted from library administration to educating future librarians in 1980 when upon completing her Ph.D. she was invited to join the faculty of the Department of Library and Information Science in the newly formed Rutgers School of Communication, Information and Library Science.
-She served as the department chair from 1989 to 1995 and again from 2001 to 2002; from 2002 to 2003 she was the Associate Dean of the School.
+Turock held a number of managerial positions in school, public and academic libraries, including serving as Director of the Montclair Public Library, where she worked to "make the library an activist community center" and as Assistant Director of the Rochester and Monroe County New York Library System.
+She was appointed as Senior Advisor in the U.S. Department of Education's Office of Educational Research and Improvement.
+Turock shifted from library administration to educating future librarians upon completing her Ph.D. when she was invited to join the faculty of the Department of Library and Information Science in the newly formed Rutgers School of Communication, Information and Library Science.
+She served as the department chair from 1989 to 1995 and again from 2001 to 2002.
+From 2002 until her retirement in 2003 she was the Associate Dean of the School.

-She has authored over 100 reports and publications, and was the founding editor of The Bottom Line, a journal dedicated to the study of library finances.
-Turock also lectured and worked as a consultant in the United States, Russia, India, China, Taiwan, and the U.S. Virgin Islands.
+Dr. Turock has authored over 100 books, articles, and reports, and was the founding editor of The Bottom Line, a journal dedicated to the study of library finances.
+Her books include Evaluating Federally Funded Library Programs (1990), Serving the Older Adult: A Guide to Library Programs and Information Sources(1992), and Envisioning a Nation Connected: Librarians Define the Public Interest in the Information Superhighway (1996).
+She has lectured and worked as a consultant in the United States, Russia, India, China, Taiwan, and the U.S. Virgin Islands.

 ALA presidency

-After serving in multiple leadership positions within the American Library Association, Turock was elected president of ALA, serving from 1995 to 1996.
-As president she focused national attention on the digital divide and promoted libraries as the publicly funded point of equalization in access to information.
-Her Inaugural Address was "Equity on the Information Superhighway".

-During her presidency she testified before Congress and the Federal Communications Commission to advocate for just and equitable access to electronic information.
-James H. Billington, then Librarian of Congress, referred to her as "the Paul Revere of the Information Age."